-the family law act does not explicitly provide the rules on relocation
+the family law act does not explicitly provide the rules for relocation

-This legal action is unusual, but is necessary in most cases.
-In truth, even if you ask some legal luminaries, there is no clear idea since; this legal relief afforded to victims are only done in extreme cases.
+This legal action is unusual but is necessary in most cases.
+In truth, even if you ask some legal luminaries, there is no clear idea since; this legal relief afforded to victims is only done in extreme cases.

 In fact, the Family Law Act does not explicitly provide the rules and procedures on relocation and recovery order to be granted to petitioners who are usually minor children and their parent or guardian.

-The legal remedy of Relocation and Recovery is granted to a child who is usually subject of domestic violence and who seeks to be relocated to another place in order to be safe and secure from the offender.
+The legal remedy of Relocation and Recovery is granted to a child who is usually subject to domestic violence and who seeks to be relocated to another place to be safe and secure from the offender.
 In most cases, the mother or the guardian will file a petition in court to be protected from the assailant.

-These relocation disputes are determined and decided in accordance with the evidences submitted to court.
-This legal remedy is accorded in order to protect a parent, guardian and the minor children at the risk of family violence, physical, emotional and psychological harm that could affect the personality of the subject minor.
+These relocation disputes are determined and decided in accordance with the evidence submitted to the court.
+This legal remedy is accorded in order to protect a parent, guardian and the minor children at the risk of family violence, physical, the emotional and psychological harm that could affect the personality of the subject minor.

 In recovery orders, this happens when a guardian also seeks to recover a child from the possession of a person, parent or even a relative who is complained of family violence against a minor child in his custody.
 The court again ensures that the welfare of the child will always be prioritized.